 So we still have a long way to go before the completion of this project.
 But we remain confident that we are going in the right direction; a direction that will enable IATA to deliver much greater value to its members.

-See more information on new IATA organizational structure
+See more information on the IATA organizational structure.